pjoscely/Udacity-Data-S.-and-Algos-Project-0/README.md

 submitting this project as yours will cause you to break the Udacity Honor Code and the suspension of your account.

-Please credit this source should it help you in any complete your Udacity projects.
+Please credit this source should it help you in anyway to complete your Udacity projects.

 Copyright (c) 2019 Charles Joscelyne